GoogleCloudPlatform/kms-integrations/kmsp11/docs/user_guide.md

 *   The purpose for the CryptoKey is `ASYMMETRIC_SIGN`, `ASYMMETRIC_DECRYPT`,
     `RAW_ENCRYPT_DECRYPT`, or `MAC`.
-*   The protection level for the CryptoKeyVersion is `HSM`.
+*   The protection level for the CryptoKeyVersion is `HSM` or `HSM_SINGLE_TENANT`.
 The protection level for the CryptoKeyVersion may also be `SOFTWARE` if the YAML configuration file contains `allow_software_keys: true`.
 *   The CryptoKeyVersion is in state `ENABLED`.

 The PKCS #11 library ignores keys that don't conform to these requirements.